mad-maths/mad-maths.github.io/_posts/2024-06-16-tensor products_quotienting.md

 $\textbf{We begin by defining a free vector space-}$

-Given a set S, the free vector space is the set of all finite formal sums of elements of S over $\mathbb{F}$.
-Denote it by $V(S)$
+Given a set S, the free vector space is the set of all finite formal sums of elements of S over $\mathbb{F}$ Denote it by $V(S)$

 For example -
 1. Let S = {x}
    Then, $V(S)$ = {ax $|$ a $\in$ R}.
    Note, V(S) $\cong$ $\mathbb{R}$ $\cong$ $\mathbb{R}$ x.

 3. Take S = R.
    $V(S)$ = $\{a_1v_1 + a_2v_2... + a_nv_n\}$

 Note that we cannot combine $a_1v_1 + a_2v_2...a_nv_n$ using normal rules of multiplication since $v_1, v_2..,v_n$ are linearly independent.